Chart Color Schemes

 Ascot has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 25 projects that are likely to impact the area.
-Notable projects include the Belmont Oasis Leisure Centre Redevelopment and Upgrades, Bel-Air Apartments - Great Eastern Highway, Perth Airport New Runway, and Wyndham Hotel Ascot (250 Great Eastern Highway).
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 25 projects likely affecting the region.
+Notable ones are Belmont Oasis Leisure Centre Redevelopment and Upgrades, Bel-Air Apartments - Great Eastern Highway, Perth Airport New Runway, and Wyndham Hotel Ascot (250 Great Eastern Highway).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.